Gcenx/wineskin/README.md

 ## List of modifications for the Master Wrapper (WineskinLauncher)
 - Many fixes when dealing with newest engines.
+- WineskinX11 has been dropped.

 ## List of desired modifications for the Master Wrapper (WineskinLauncher)
 - A different Master Wrapper for macOS 10.6 and 10.7;
-- WineskinX11 should be dropped.

 ## License
 Keeping the same as the original material, LGPL 2.1 is the license of that project.
 You can find more details about that in the LICENSE file.